 What about all of the scientific evidence supporting the evolutionists’ contention that the earth is billions of years old?
 Well, unfortunately for the evolutionists, their dating methods, like their cockamamie theory, is based on erroneous assumptions.
 Whereas their theory is based on the assumption that the earth is billions of years old, their dating methods, like radiocarbon dating, is based on the assumption that the carbon-12/carbon-14 ratio has been the same for at least the last hundred thousand years.
 Of course, both of these assumptions, the one upon which evolutionary theory is based and the one upon which carbon-14 dating is based, are refuted by the Bible.

 According to the Bible, the earth is not billions of years old, but only six thousand years old.
 Furthermore, the Scripture teaches that the production of carbon-14 only began six thousand years ago, not to mention the fact that the entire carbon cycle was upset a mere fifteen hundred years later by a catastrophic flood.

 In the end, we must choose whether to believe in an ancient earth based upon the imaginative theories of fallible men or in a young earth based upon the absolute truth of God’s infallible Word, which, by the way, refutes all of the erroneous assumptions that fallible men’s imaginative theories are propped up with and allegedly proven by.

 You have the author's permission to print and freely distribute to others this entire manuscript or any portion thereof.
 If you would like to help us continue to offer complimentary resources, like What the Bible Says About the Age of the Earth, you can make a tax-deductible donation to "Time For Truth Ministries."
-All contributions should be mailed to: Time For Truth, P. O. Box 811, Townsend, TN 37882.
+To contribute just click the DONATE NOW button below or mail your check or money order to: Time For Truth, P. O. Box 811, Townsend, TN 37882.